 - 4. The Council is therefore asked to confirm the understanding that the DPFD text applies to the cross-border exchange of personal data only.
 (Of course Member States will be free to apply the DPFD data protection principles to domestic data-processing operations as well).
-This understanding will also imply the following three elements: - > The first element is a new recital 6, as set out in the annex to this note. - The second element is the confirmation of the existing recital 6a (also reproduced in the annex). - The third element is an evaluation clause by which the data protection system set in place pursuant to the DPFD, including the formal limitation of its scope to cross-border data exchange, will be the subject of an evaluation by the Commission three years after the date on which the Member States will be obliged to apply the DPFD.
+This understanding will also imply the following three elements: - The first element is a new recital 6, as set out in the annex to this note. - The second element is the confirmation of the existing recital 6a (also reproduced in the annex). - The third element is an evaluation clause by which the data protection system set in place pursuant to the DPFD, including the formal limitation of its scope to cross-border data exchange, will be the subject of an evaluation by the Commission three years after the date on which the Member States will be obliged to apply the DPFD.
 The text of this clause (Article 27a) is also set out in the Annex to this note. - 5.
-Coreper is requested to invite the Council to confirm to the above understanding regarding the scope of the DPFD.

-II.
-Principles relating to the transmission of personal data to third States and the processing of those data

-6. Regarding this question, there is a growing consensus around a regime based on two elements.
+At the Coreper meeting of 11 September 2007, a consensus emerged around the above understanding, subject to the lifting of scrutiny reservations by CH, GR, IS and NO. The Council is invited to confirm to this understanding regarding the scope of the DPFD. - II.
+Principles relating to the transmission of personal data to third States and the processing of those data - 6.
+Regarding this question, there is a growing consensus around a regime based on two elements.
 The first element is the basic principle that data transmitted or made available by the competent authority of another Member State may be transferred to third States or international bodies or organisations only if a number of conditions (including prior consent and the adequacy requirement) are met.
 The assessment of adequacy is left to the Member States, which are provided with indicative criteria (see the text of Article 14 (4) DPFD, inspired by Article 25(2) of Directive 95/46/EC).
 The second element is to allow for a number of exceptions to this principle.